astropy/astropy-APEs/APE_public.rst

 We propose the following:

 1. That Astropy adopts the PEP 8 rules on public versus internal interfaces
-2. That Astropy disambiguates these rules similarly to SciPy, by adopting the subsequent rules for its API:
+2. That Astropy disambiguate these rules similarly to SciPy, by adopting the subsequent rules for its API:
 3. That Astropy ensures its documentation is consistent with its code, the latter being the authoritative source.
-4. That Astropy strongly recommends these rules for coordinated packages, and enourange affiliated packages to follow these rules as well.
+4. That Astropy strongly recommends these rules for coordinated packages, and encourage affiliated packages to follow these rules as well.

 **Rules for Public Interfaces:**

-1. A symbol is public if it is *locally* public in it's containing namespace, and each containing namespace is *locally* public to the top-level namespace -- i.e. all containing namespaces are public.
+1. A symbol is public if all containing namespaces are public.
-   A symbol is private if any containing namespace is private.
+   A symbol is internal if any containing namespace is internal.

 2. All modules must have an ``__all__`` attribute, even if it is empty.
-The ``__all__`` attribute defines the public and private interface of the module in which it is defined.
+The ``__all__`` attribute specifies the public and internal interface of the module in which it is defined.
 Anything in ``__all__`` is *locally* public, including underscore-prefixed symbols.
-Anything not in ``__all__`` is private in that module.
-The exception to this rule are modules that cannot have an ``__all__`` attribute, for example implicit namespace packages.
+Anything not in ``__all__`` is internal in that module.
+The exception to this rule are modules that cannot have an ``__all__`` attribute, for example implicit namespace packages, which lack an ``__init__.py``.
+In these cases, the public interface is defined by the sub-rules:

-   In these cases, the public interface is defined by the sub-rule.
+   - A symbol is *locally* public if it does not start with an underscore, and internal otherwise, unless it is a dunder symbol (``__<...>__``).

-   - A symbol is *locally* public if it does not start with an underscore, and private otherwise.
-The only exception to this rule is dunder symbols (``__<...>__``), the rules for which are not determined in this APE.
+   - Dunder symbols (``__<...>__``) have their own public vs internal rules, which are not determined in this APE.

 3. Public symbols must not be prefixed with an underscore.

-   - Private symbols need not be prefixed with an underscore, but it is often recommended.
-An example of when it is not needed are symbols defined in private modules, making the prefix redundant.
+   - Internal symbols need not be prefixed with an underscore, but it is often recommended.
+An example of when it is not needed are symbols defined in internal modules, making the prefix redundant.

 4. Public symbols must be documented.

-   - If a private symbol is documented (which is not recommended), it must be obviously, explicitly, (and preferably repeatedly) noted as private.
+   - If an internal symbol is documented (which is not recommended), it must be obviously, explicitly, (and preferably repeatedly) noted as internal.

 Let's consider an example::